Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/essay.md

-# Meletis and Dürscheid (2022): Writing Systems and Their Use
+# A Review of Meletis and Dürscheid (2022)

-**A review of a major comparative writing theory and its typological limit with signed language writing**
+**Writing Systems and Their Use and the typological limit of signed language writing**

 Reviewed source: